radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 >
 > A RADIUS client MAY ignore Attributes with an unknown Type.

 We note this recommendation is to "ignore" these attributes, and not to discard the encapsulating packet.
-Instead of ignoring unknown attributes, some implementations instead to discard packets which contain an unknown attribute.
+Instead of ignoring unknown attributes, some implementations instead discard those packets.
 This behavior is incorrect, and leads to interoperability issues and network problems.

 With limited exceptions, implementations MUST NOT discard packets if they receive attributes with an unknown Type.
 We update {{RFC2865}} to require that implementations MUST ignore Attributes with an unknown Type.
 Those attributes MUST be treated in the same manner as an "Invalid Attribute" which is defined in {{?RFC6929, Section 2.8}}.

-The only exception to the above rule is CoA-Request and Disconnect-Request packets, as discussed in {{?RFC8559, Section 4.3.2}}.
+The only exception to the above requirements is CoA-Request and Disconnect-Request packets, as discussed in {{?RFC8559, Section 4.3.2}}.

 This behavior is secure, so long as implementations follow some additional guidance for Access-Accept packets.
 This guidance follows logically from existing text in {{RFC2865, Section 4.4}} for similar situations with Access-Challenge: